Mia Abbas Uddin

-Mia Abbas Uddin (1 January 1949 – 28 December 2017) Bangladesh Nationalist Party politician.
-He was elected a member of parliament from Bagerhat-4 in 1988.
+Mia Abbas Uddin (1 January 1949 – 28 December 2017) was a Bangladesh Nationalist Party politician and member of parliament from Bagerhat-4 in 1988.

 Early life

 Mia Abbas Uddin was born on 1 January 1949 in Bagerhat District.
 His father Manik Mia and mother Raushan Ara.
 She married Setara Abbas.
 They have 1 son and 3 daughters.

 Career

 Mia Abbas Uddin was elected to parliament from Bagerhat-4 as an independent candidate in 1988 Bangladeshi general election.
 In 1990, he joined the Bangladesh Nationalist Party (BNP).
 He was the president of Morelganj Upazila BNP.
 In 2014, he moved to Canada with his family.

 Death

 Mia Abbas Uddin died on 28 December 2017 at a hospital in Ottawa, Canada, from a brain tumor and geriatric disease.